-The Paleolithic (Paleo) diet, also called the "Caveman" or "Stone Age" diet, centers around the idea that if we eat like our ancestors did 10,000 years ago, we'll be healthier, lose weight and curb disease.
-That means foods that can be hunted, fished or gathered: meat, fish, shellfish, poultry, eggs, veggies, roots, fruits and berries.
-No grains, no dairy, no legumes (beans, lentils and peas), no sugar and no salt.
+The Paleo diet (short for Paleolithic), sometimes called the "Caveman" or "Stone Age" diet, centers around the idea that if we eat like our ancestors did 10,000 years ago, we'll be healthier, lose weight and curb disease.
+That means a focus on foods that can be hunted, fished or gathered: meat, fish, shellfish, poultry, eggs, veggies, roots, fruits and berries.
+That also means no grains, no dairy, no legumes (beans, lentils and peas), no sugar and no salt.
 Why?
 According to proponents, our bodies are genetically predisposed to eat this way.
 They blame the agricultural revolution and the addition of grains, legumes and dairy to the human diet for the onset of chronic disease.

 Eliminating whole grains is not necessarily the ticket to ending disease and ensuring weight loss.
-Whole grains contain dietary fiber, which may help reduce your risk of heart disease, cancer and diabetes, and other health complications.
+Whole grains contain dietary fiber, which may help reduce the risk of heart disease, certain cancers and type 2 diabetes, and other health complications.
 And, recent archeological studies have found evidence that humans living during the Paleolithic era did in fact eat grains.
 Diets of early humans varied drastically depending on where they lived.
 There is no one “Paleolithic diet.”

 Before beginning any diet plan, work with a registered dietitian nutritionist who will assess your food and medical history and develop a personalized nutrition plan to suit your lifestyle and preferences.